Bubka/2FAuth-Docs/docs/getting-started/configuration.md

     [!ref icon="book" target="_blank" text="Set environment variables with docker run"](https://docs.docker.com/engine/reference/commandline/run/#env)

 !!!
 Important
-The configuration may have been be cached.
+The configuration may have been cached.
 If so, clear the cache before editing the environment variable:

 - Run `php artisan config:clear` OR
 - Delete the file `[2FAuth_directory]/bootstrap/cache/config.php`